How to look for records of... Royal Household and Wardrobe

-There are detailed records relating to the employment of estate staff, such as gamekeepers, park and gatekeepers and fishermen, at Windsor Great Park in the records of the Crown Estate office from 1766 to 1958 in series CRES 4.
+- 1766–1958 – records of the Crown Estate office in series CRES 4 – try a name search or browse these detailed records relating to the employment of estate staff, such as gamekeepers, park and gatekeepers and fishermen, at Windsor Great Park

 See also the printed calendars of patent rolls and close rolls (mostly covering the medieval period), Letters and Papers of Henry VIII, and calendars of state papers domestic, which are all well indexed and available at The National Archives.

 The marshal of the household, who was in charge of discipline of the royal staff, had the right to try crimes which occurred within verge.
 The verge was the area stretching 12 miles around wherever the household happened to be and was subject to change.

 Records relating to the discipline of staff:

 - marshalsea inquisitions from the reign of Henry VI (1422–1461) in series E 35